tauri-apps/wry/README.md

 ## Future Work

-- Add more window and servo features to make it feel more like a general webview library.
+- Add more window and Servo features to make it feel more like a genuine WebView library
-- Improve Servo's development experience.
+- Improve Servo's development experience
 - Multi webviews and multi browsing contexts in the same window.